 In 2004 The ForeSight founders agreed to one of their partners Björn Larsson, starting a new chapter.
 He formed the ForeSight Strike Team, the equivalent to a modern production company; at any given time a group of 20 senior people who avail their time – months, weeks and in some cases days annually – to putting the ForeSight entrepreneurial approach to use leveraging the impact of significant initiatives.
 Below are three examples:

-• Björn together with Dr Anders Aspling and Strike Team members used The ForeSight Approach to from the very start set the framework for and to develop The Globally Responsible Leadership Initiative.
-Founded with the European Foundation for Management Development and UN Global Compact, this long-term initiative to renew business schools worldwide, has engaged over 100 institutions and major corporations, including INSEAD, London Business School, Instituto de Impressa, Aviva, IBM and Petrobras.
+Björn together with Dr Anders Aspling and Strike Team members used The ForeSight Approach to from the very start set the framework for and to develop The Globally Responsible Leadership Initiative.
+Founded with the European Foundation for Management Development and UN Global Compact, this long-term initiative to renew business schools worldwide, has engaged some 75 institutions and major corporations, including INSEAD, London Business School, Instituto de Impresa, Aviva, IBM, etc.

-• Björn supported The World’s Children’s Prize (WCP) actively since its start – both as a board member and its International Ambassador.
-Several of the ForeSight Strike Team members also served as board members of what has become the world´s largest and most cost effective multinational exercise on human rights and democracy for the next generation.
-60.000 schools with 30 million students in over 100 countries have joined as Global Friends schools in support of WCP.
-An estimated 100,000 teachers and 500 hundred organizations and departments of education contribute their time to its implementation.
-Nobel laureates Nelson Mandela (posthumous), Desmond Tutu, Aung San Suu Kyi, José Ramos-Horta and Joseph Stiglitz are patrons.
+Björn supported The World’s Children’s Prize (WCP) actively since its start – both as a board member and its International Ambassador.
+Several of the ForeSight Strike Team members also served as board members of what has become the world´s largest empowerment initiative on human rights and democracy for the next generation.
+Close to 50 million students in over 100 countries have joined as Global Friends schools in support of WCP.
+An estimated 100,000 teachers and 800 hundred organizations and departments of education contribute their time to its implementation.
+Nobel laureates Nelson Mandela (posthumous), Desmond Tutu, José Ramos-Horta and Joseph Stiglitz are patrons.
 WCP was recognized as ”the most important communications initiative on the planet” at the 2008 AGM of the 16,000 member-strong International Association of Business Communicators.

 With Passionate Investments, ForeSight piloted a co-investment impact mechanism built on three pillars:

-The initiative was recognized for its innovation by president Bill Clinton at the plenary closing of the Clinton Global Initiative AGM 2011and is now being further developed and expanded.
+The initiative was recognized for its innovation by President Clinton at the plenary closing of the Clinton Global Initiative AGM 2011and is now being further developed and expanded.

 In 2014 Mark Drewell (see bio under Strike Team section) joined the ForeSight Group as senior partner and the group decided to work only on issues relevant to our times.